raspberrypilearning/rpi-stress-buster-with-scratch/en/step_3.md

 Open the Stress ball Scratch project on your Raspberry Pi, using the Desktop version.

+--- collapse ---
+---
+title: Opening a downloaded Scratch 3 Desktop project
+---

+Once you have downloaded the zip file from the link above, open your file manager and navigate to the **Downloads** folder.

+Find the file you just downloaded.
+It will end in `.zip`.

+Right click on the file and choose 'Extract files'.
+Extract them to your downloads folder.

+In Scratch 3 Desktop, click the `File` menu and choose `Load from your computer`.

+Navigate to your downloads folder again and select the file `Stress Ball - challenge.sb3`.

+Click `OK` or press `Enter`.

+--- /collapse ---

 --- /task ---

 --- task ---